• Skip to primary navigation

 Close up view of middle of chicken caprese sandwich with text overlay

-A delightfully simple but flavorful sandwich with pan-seared chicken, sliced tomato, fresh mozzarella, basil and pesto on toasted bread.
+This chicken caprese sandwich is delightfully simple but so flavorful, with pan-seared chicken, sliced tomato, fresh mozzarella, basil and pesto on toasted bread.
 A wonderful lunch or quick dinner that's ready in only 15 minutes!

-And, you can make this sandwich in only 15 minutes, start to finish.
-So, this is a wonderful lunch or even dinner when you want a satisfying, but not too heavy, meal and don't want to wait for it!
+And, you can make this delicious sandwich in only 15 minutes, start to finish.
+So, this is a wonderful lunch or even dinner when you want a satisfying, but not too heavy meal and don't want to wait for it!

 Recipe ingredients